pablo-meier/Pablog/_src/About.md

 me Pablo for [as long as I've been processing language.][1]
 So I answer to both, and feel like I am both.

-It may surprise you to know that some people have actually been emotionally invested in how I approach this issue.
+People have actually been emotionally invested in how I approach this issue.
 Enough that I felt compelled to write about it.
 Weird.

    [1]: http://www.qwantz.com/index.php?comic=2479